DickLan/POGO/README.md

 * 		Users can register an account and log in/out.
 * 		Search for accounts with specific criteria such as level, stardust, price, etc.
 * 		Directly chat with the administrator in real-time via the chat window in the bottom right corner.
-* 		After logging in, users can add/remove favorite a ccounts to/from the shopping cart.
+* 		After logging in, users can add/remove favorite accounts to/from the shopping cart.
 * 		Sort accounts by price.
 * 		Switch display languages in the top right corner, currently supporting Chinese and English.

 **Contact Information**

 Discord: linco0357